Bobby Felder

-Bobby Felder (born September 23, 1990) is an American football cornerback who is currently a free agent.
-He signed with the Vikings after going undrafted in the 2012 NFL Draft.
+Bobby Felder (born September 23, 1990) is an American former professional football cornerback.
+He signed with the Vikings after going undrafted in the 2012 NFL draft.

-Early years
+Early life

 Felder attended McComb High School in McComb, Mississippi.

 College career

 Felder enrolled at Nicholls State University after receiving scholarship offers from at least two other schools.
 He cited fellow NFL cornerback and Nicholls State alum Ladarius Webb as one of the reasons for choosing Nicholls State.

 Felder had 11 career interceptions in college.

 Professional career

 Felder went undrafted and subsequently signed with the Minnesota Vikings on May 1, 2012.
-He was waived by the team on August 31, 2012 and signed to the Vikings practice squad the next day.
-After re-signing with the team on January 7, 2013, Felder was put on the injured reserve list of the Minnesota Vikings on August 31, 2013 as the team trimmed its players to a 53-man roster.
+He was waived by the team on August 31, 2012, and signed to the Vikings practice squad the next day.
+After re-signing with the team on January 7, 2013, Felder was put on the injured reserve list of the Minnesota Vikings on August 31, 2013, as the team trimmed its players to a 53-man roster.

 Tampa Bay Buccaneers claimed Bobby Felder off waivers from the Vikings on October 29, 2013.

-He was signed by the Buffalo Bills, but waived on Sept 3rd, 2014.
+He was signed by the Buffalo Bills but waived on Sept 3rd, 2014.

 On January 12, 2016, Felder was assigned to the Orlando Predators of the Arena Football League (AFL).
 On March 22, 2016, Felder was placed on recallable reassignment.